francoansaldi7/proyecto_integrador/README.md

 Both clients and professionals can effectively manage their projects within the app.
 Track project progress, submit revisions, and maintain a project timeline for a seamless collaboration experience.

 7. Ratings and Reviews
-After project completion, users can rate and review graphic designers and studios.
+After project completion, users can rate and review the service they booked.
 This feature builds trust and transparency, helping future clients choose the right service provider.

 8. Stunning Portfolios
-Graphic designers can showcase their incredible portfolios on GloCast, allowing potential clients to get a glimpse of their previous work and expertise.
+Professionals can showcase their incredible portfolios on GloCast, allowing potential clients to get a glimpse of their previous work and expertise.

 9. Stay Informed with Notifications
 GloCast sends timely notifications for project updates, messages, and upcoming deadlines, ensuring users stay informed and engaged throughout their design journey.